Welcome to Research at the VCA & MCM

 What do we research?

 The Faculty is part of the University of Melbourne, which is a research-intensive university and recognised as the best in Australia and in the top 35 worldwide (Times Higher Education World University Rankings 2013 - 2014).
 International rankings and the Excellence in Research for Australia (ERA) outcomes confirm the Faculty’s place as an Australian leader in research in the creative and performing arts.
-As an example, Performing Arts and Creative Writing was ranked ‘above world standing’ in both the 2012 and 2010 Excellence in Research for Australia (ERA) research assessments.
+As an example, Performing Arts and Creative Writing was ranked ‘above world standing’ in recent Excellence in Research for Australia (ERA) research assessments.

 Research within the Faculty is characterised by a spirit of enquiry, collaboration and a willingness to cross multi-disciplinary boundaries.
 It has internationally acclaimed scholars working across traditional research modes such as musicology, ethnomusicology and music therapy as well as in practice-led research whereby creative works and performances are explored through innovative interpretation or cross-media experimentation.